costas778/serverless/README.md

 This service is particularly useful when you need to decouple components of a distributed application while ensuring reliable message delivery.

+**AWS Lambda **

+AWS Lambda is a serverless compute service that runs code in response to events without requiring you to manage servers.

+Lambda is ideal for event-driven architectures and scenarios where you want to focus on code without managing infrastructure.

 Ok we need a few prerequisite to make this work.